j-aloko/Auction-Test-App/README.md

 * The bot makes a GET request to our database and fetches all configurations/Autobids

 * Then it filters User2's configuration out of the response.
-This prevents the user from outbidding his own bid
+This prevents User2 from outbidding his own bid

 * The bot iterates through the result and verifies that User1 has some "deductible" left or "deductible" > 0